tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 On top of the estimation uncertainty, *transaction costs* are a major concern.\index{Transaction cost} Rebalancing portfolios is costly, and, therefore, the optimal choice should depend on the investor's current holdings.
 In the presence of transaction costs, the benefits of reallocating wealth may be smaller than the costs associated with turnover.
 This aspect has been investigated theoretically, among others, for one risky asset by @Magill1976 and @Davis1990.
 Subsequent extensions to the case with multiple assets have been proposed by @Balduzzi1999 and @Balduzzi2000.
 More recent papers on empirical approaches which explicitly account for transaction costs include @Garleanu2013, and @DeMiguel2014, and @DeMiguel2015.

-## Estimation uncertainty and transaction costs
+## Estimation Uncertainty and Transaction Costs

 The empirical evidence regarding the performance of a mean-variance optimization procedure in which you simply plug in some sample estimates $\hat \mu$ and $\hat \Sigma$ can be summarized rather briefly: mean-variance optimization performs poorly!
 The literature discusses many proposals to overcome these empirical issues.
 For instance, one may impose some form of regularization of $\Sigma$, rely on Bayesian priors inspired by theoretical asset pricing models [@Kan2007] or use high-frequency data to improve forecasting [@Hautsch2015].
 One unifying framework that works easily, effectively (even for large dimensions), and is purely inspired by economic arguments is an ex-ante adjustment for transaction costs [@Hautsch2019].